Update for 2018: How To Remove the Ink Stamps from New Decking?

-- Right after install of new wood you should lightly sand all stamps off with 80 grit paper.
+- Right after installing of new wood you should lightly sand all stamps off with 80 grit paper.
 Take care to sand with the grain of the wood.

-- Let wood weather for 1-4 months or as suggested by stain manufacture.
+- Let wood weather for 1-4 months or as suggested by stain manufacturer.

 - Clean and Brighten all decking after the weathering for the stain prep and even out the appearance